 Hurricanes Katrina and Rita had a huge impact on the populations within Gulf Coast region for the second half of 2005.
 Katrina also significantly impacted the Louisiana Cancer Registry's ability to report data for that time period.
 In an effort to provide the most accurate and complete data and statistics possible, the SEER Program made several changes for the releases of data and statistics that include cases diagnosed in 2005.

 Because of the impact on Louisiana's population for the July - December 2005 time period, SEER excluded Louisiana cases diagnosed for that six month time period.
-By definition, Louisiana cases for 2005 are only included in SEER's 1973-2010 Research (November 2012 submission) database if they were diagnosed in the first half of 2005 (January - June).
-For incidence rate calculations, SEER excludes Louisiana cases diagnosed for the six month period, July-December 2005, by default.
-For prevalence calculations, all Louisiana cases are excluded for all years.
+By definition, Louisiana cases for 2005 are only included in SEER's Research Database if they were diagnosed in the first half of 2005 (January - June).
 The Hurricane Katrina Impacted Louisiana Cases are provided with the data, but they are considered supplemental data and are not typically reported by SEER.
+In SEER*Stat, Louisiana cases are treated differently by session type:

 Katrina/Rita Population Adjustment